 Astigmatism, a refractive error that can cause blurry vision, affects about 1 in 3 Americans today.
 If you suffer from astigmatism, it’s important to get the right lenses to correct your vision.
-At Classic Vision Care, with two Marietta locations and another office in Kennesaw, Georgia, skilled optometric doctors diagnose and correct astigmatism using today’s most advanced technology.
+At Classic Vision Care, with two Marietta locations and another office in Kennesaw, and Atlanta, Georgia, skilled optometric doctors diagnose and correct astigmatism using today’s most advanced technology.
 Click the online scheduler to book anytime, or call one of the three locations to schedule an appointment today.

 Astigmatism is a refractive error that occurs when your eyes can't properly focus light.
 Usually, astigmatism sufferers have myopia (nearsightedness), hyperopia (farsightedness), or both.